 Read

-Work began on Monday 17th June and is scheduled to take 21 weeks to complete.
-The work has been planned in collaboration with Hull City Council.
+The project is due to start on Tuesday 27th August and is expected to take approximately 2 weeks to complete.
+It has been planned in collaboration with Wakefield Council.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.